-AVF is collaborating with the World University Service of Canada (WUSC) on the second phase of the Kenyan Equity in Education Project (KEEP) in the Dadaab and Kakuma refugee camps in Northern Kenya.
+AVF collaborated with the World University Service of Canada (WUSC) on the second phase of the UK aid-funded Kenyan Equity in Education Project (KEEP) in Dadaab and Kakuma refugee camps in Northern Kenya.

 Photo credit: People share firsthand about daily life in Kakuma Refugee Camp.
 TOM ALBINSON